-Making sure everyone has a copy of the old family photos is important, especially as families grow and spread out across the country or world.
+Making sure everyone has a copy of the old family photos is important, especially as families grow and spread out.
 After labeling and scanning your pictures, burn them onto DVDs and print out several hard copies of each.
 Make a set of the best photos for every family member and distribute at Thanksgiving or Christmas.
 That way, you know they will have access to those images and stories in years to come.

 - Post to a Family Website

 Another way everyone can enjoy old family photos is to post them to a Family Website.
-There you can share information about your family history, traditions, recipes and updates along with the old photos.
+There you can share information about your family history, traditions, recipes and updates along with old photos.
 A family website is a great way to keep everyone up-to-date on family happenings!